actressjs/actress/README.md

 ```

 ## Features
 - Focus on high performance, security and scalability
 - Command line interface for scaffolding and upgrading
-- Support for multiple template engines
+- Support for most view rendering engines
-- Support for multiple database adapters
+- Datastore-agnostic, use multiple datastores
 - Custom module bundler for client/server code
 - SEO and server-side rendering
 - Authentication & routing